Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

-We want to take advantage of the inverse operation of FDGM to find a goal $\Tilde{g}_{t}$ which is the inverse of FDGM regarding a newly updated lower-level policy $\mu_{lo}$.
-The inverse part comprises two parts, an FDGM part and a conditional part.
-The model architecture of our research stems from the model architecture of \cite{39} which uses the model with two separate representations to consider the pros and cons of FDGM.
-This is why we also consider this model architecture.
+We aim to utilize the inverse operation of FDGM to compute a goal $\Tilde{g}_{t}$ that aligns with the updated lower-level policy, $\mu_{lo}$.
+Our model architecture is inspired by the approach of \cite{39}, which employs two distinct representations to balance the strengths and weaknesses of FDGM.

-\subsubsection{Conditional part}
+\subsubsection{Conditional Part $\mu_{z-\text{state}}$}

-The action of forward part $a_{t,z}$ and the state $s_{t}$ of the environment are the inputs of the conditional part shown in Fig. \ref{fig:both_architecture}.
-The FDGM part runs with the output $a_{t,z-state}$ of the conditional part and a goal $g_{t}$ given from a higher-level policy.
+While the conditional part serves a role similar to the observation embedding in LSP as a conditional input for FDGM, it differs in two key aspects.
+First, unlike the observation embedding in LSP, which is not trained as an encoder using a fully connected neural network, the conditional part operates as an independent policy to enhance performance.
+Second, $\mu_{z-\text{state}}$ takes both the state $s_{t}$ and action $a_{t,z}$ as inputs to process the global representation, whereas the observation embedding in LSP only takes the state $s_{t}$ to adjust its dimension.
+This is expressed as: where $\mu_{z-\text{state}}$ is the policy of the conditional part and $a_{t,z}$ is the action of the forward part.

-There are three reasons why we consider the conditional part.
-The first reason is to give a local representation hiding a global representation which is an input of the FDGM part, similar to the work in \cite{39}.
-The FDGM has a biased log-density estimation which is dependent on the local representation of the input as its inherent property.
-To deal with the chronic weakness in the FDGM part, it is essential that we take into account the effect of the conditional part including a global representation of a goal $g_{t}$ and a state $s_{t}$.
+There are three reasons why we incorporate the conditional part.
+First, it provides a refined global representation $a_{t,z}$ while preserving the local representation $a_{t,\text{rnvp}}$ as a conditional input for FDGM.
+Second, to address the chronic weakness of the FDGM part—biased log-density estimation—we account for the influence of the conditional part, which includes the global representation of a goal $g_{t}$ and a state $s_{t}$.

-The second reason is that controlling the dimension of action $a_{t,z-state}$ of the conditional part enlarges the role of the action of $a_{t,z-state}$ effectively in the FDGM part.
-Although $a_{t,z}$ is fixed depending on the environment, one can control the effect of $a_{t,z}$ indirectly through $a_{t,z-state}$ instead.
-If action $a_{t,z-state}$ with a very small dimension compared with the dimension of a goal is applied to the FDGM part, the effect of action $a_{t,z}$ in the FDGM part of the lower-level policy is insignificant.
-On the other hand, if it is too big against the dimension of goal $g_{t}$, the importance of the global representation of goal $g_{t}$ and state $s_{t}$ becomes distorted in the FDGM part as well.
-Therefore, we want to indirectly control the dimension of action $a_{t,z}$ of the forward part through $a_{t,z-state}$ to have an optimal effect on the output of the FDGM part.

-The third reason is to reduce the dimension of a state $s_{t}$ if the dimension of state $s_{t}$ is greater than that of a goal as they are input in the FDGM part.
-To achieve the optimal inverse operation in the FDGM part, only a goal should exist as an input of FDGM.
-However, it is impossible to have a goal as one input in the policy of HRL since a policy of a goal-conditioned HRL framework should have two inputs, namely a goal and a state.
-In our research, $a_{t,z-state}$ acts as a conditional input of the FDGM part including two properties of $a_{t,z}$ and $s_{t}$.